American Income Life Insurance Review

 Supplemental Health Insurance

-AIL offers a number of supplemental health insurance policies which are designed to offer you enhanced protection, especially in the event of an illness or an injury.
+AIL offers several supplemental health insurance policies that are designed to offer you enhanced protection, especially in the event of an illness or an injury.

 - Accidental Protection – Pays for injuries sustained in an accident.

 - Hospital Indemnity – Covers your hospitalization expenses in case of an illness or injury.

 - Cancer Protection – Pays you in case you are diagnosed with cancer.

 - Critical Illness – Pays you in case you are diagnosed with a critical illness.

 Pros and Cons of Choosing American Income Life As Your Insurance Provider